 Mental Health Scale Up Fund, Round 5 - Grants Awards

-The CFSurrey MHSU Fund is a collective fund supported by public and private donors.
+The CFSurrey Mental Health Scale-Up Fund (MHSU) is a collective Fund supported by public and private donors.
 It was founded in 2021 to produce step-change improvement to the support available in Surrey for young people’s mental health so that help is available wherever they live.
-We particularly want to fund projects which demonstrate clear, measurable impact and ability to scale up to reach more beneficiaries, an additional cohort and/or a wider geographic area.
+We particularly want to fund projects which demonstrate clear, measurable impact and ability to scale-up to reach more beneficiaries, an additional cohort and/or a wider geographic area.

-This fund is supported by the Sedel Collings Foundation, the Netherby Trust, the Quies Trust, the A&J Smith Fund, Surrey County Council and NHS Surrey Heartlands in addition to individual private donations.
+This Fund is supported by the Sedel Collings Foundation, the Netherby Trust, the Quies Trust, the A&J Smith Fund, Surrey County Council and NHS Surrey Heartlands in addition to individual private donations.
+Funding decisions are made by a Fund Panel consisting of representatives of each of the donors, 2 Trustees of CFSurrey, and an independent Chair.

 Funded Projects